The Career Opportunity Job Search Engine for the African-Americans.

 News Source: InsideBayArea.com

 DR. Martin Luther King Jr.'s vision for a better society included not just African Americans but everyone, every group.
 It is not hard for us to imagine Dr. King encouraging us to Welcome the Strangers — a teaching from the Judeo Christian tradition to accept newcomers into our communities.
 He understood that justice is indivisible.
-His journey in the fight for civil rights took him from ...
+His journey in the fight for civil rights took him fro ...

 View Comment >> - African-American history is integral to U.S. history